SergiDataAnalyst/SergiDataAnalyst.github.io/README.md

 Data Science &amp; Data Analytics

 # [Project 1: Using Machine Learning to predict energy requirements on a milling machine](https://github.com/SergiDataAnalyst/energy_prediction_ML/blob/main/Energy_prediction.ipynb)
-To mitigate the effects of climate change and protect the environment, Germany set agoal to increase its share of renewable energy in the power generation to 80% by 2050 (Bundesministerium für Wirtschaft und Energie 2017).
+To mitigate the effects of climate change and protect the environment, Germany set a goal to increase its share of renewable energy in the power generation to 80% by 2050 (Bundesministerium für Wirtschaft und Energie 2017).
 However, since renewable energy generation from sources such as wind or sun is highly volatile, accurate forecasts of non-controllable electrical load are necessary to flexibly manage and achieve demand-supply balance.
 Electricity is currently the most important energy vector in the domestic sector and industry.
 Unlike fuels, electricity is hard and expensive to store.
 This creates the need of precise coupling between generation and demand.
 For these reasons, energy consumption forecasting is vital.
 The time scale for forecasting depends on who is interested in such prediction.
 * Analyzing and cleaning the data
 * Splitting and training of the data set
 * Deploying three machine learning models